singhkailash9/discord-bot-node/README.md

 - **Test Commands:** To test the embed and if the bot is active.

-(**Note:** This bot is in its early stages of development.
-I'm planning to add more features in future as I get more ideas.
-It is a passion project that I work on in my free time.)

 ## Installation

 > Node.js is required to run the script or run the bot.